Salvatore Giuliano: Portella della Ginestra

 The target of the right-wing vested interests was a famous annual May Day celebration at the Portella della Ginestra.
 A few days before the festivities, Giuliano received a letter that was evidently the culmination of negotiations.
 After reading it, the bandit chieftain burned it and announced, "The hour of our liberation has come.
 We are going to attack the Communists, to go to fire on them on 1 May at Portella della Ginestra".
 One of his bandits protested that women and children would be present.
 The chieftain replied that only leaders would be targeted.
 Giuliano's behaviour before and after the armed action indicates that he believed that he and his men would be offered pardons for their crimes if all went well on May Day, an outcome ostensibly guaranteed by some prominent Sicilian.
 According to Giuliano's later statements, his main aim of the day was the capture of Girolamo Li Causi, head of the Communist party of Sicily—any other action was a diversionary tactic to facilitate Li Causi's capture.
 Although scheduled to speak, Li Causi did not attend.

 Between 3000 and 5000 peasants attended.
 As the official proceedings began, three volleys of gunfire erupted from an ambush on adjoining Mount Pizzuta.
 Bullets from the third volley went into the crowds.
 The result was mass terror and many casualties—11 dead (including a woman and 3 children) and between 2 and 3 dozen wounded.
 Giuliano, the perpetrator of massed gunfire along with his band, left the scene quickly and surreptitiously, reportedly unaware of the massacre.
 When he learned what had transpired, he was distraught over the deaths and angry that his plans had gone awry.

 The reaction throughout Italy was a profound shock, followed by demands to punish the perpetrators.
-Initial suspicion fell on the Mafia and Sicily's large landowners.
+Initial suspicion fell on the Sicilian Mafia and Sicily's large landowners.
 Characteristically, major Mafiosi in the area had alibis so good that Sicilians and others knowledgeable in their ways assumed that they had been arranged in advance.
 Some of their local chieftains had also given warnings to likely May Day celebrants before the event.
-There were reports of four armed local Mafiosi leaving the Portella area shortly after the massacre, but when Giuliano's involvement became known, investigation of the Mafia halted, and the bandits became the inquiry's focus.
+There were reports of four armed local Mafiosi leaving the Portella area shortly after the massacre, but when Giuliano's involvement became known, the investigation of the Mafia halted, and the bandits became the inquiry's focus.
 Giuliano and his men were isolated and a convenient target for officialdom, while the Mafia was well-connected politically and difficult to deal with.